Will Hurd: Political positions

 In 2015, Hurd voted 96% with his party's position on roll-call votes.
 As of August 2019, he had voted with his party in 82% of votes in the 116th United States Congress and in line with Trump's position in 81.3% of votes.
+Hurd is frequently described as a moderate Republican.

 2011 congressional district map

 In March 2017, a three-member panel of federal judges invalidated the Texas State Legislature's 2011 drawing of three congressional districts (Hurd's 23rd district, the 27th district, and the 35th district), finding that Texas had intentionally discriminated against blacks and Latinos in violation of either the U.S. Constitution or the Voting Rights Act.
 Hurd's election victory occurred using a court-approved 2013 interim map that differed from the 2011 map.
 The San Antonio Express-News editorial board wrote that "partisan motivations" influenced the drawing of the lines for the U.S. House seats by the Republican majority in the Texas state legislature.
 Hurd staunchly defended his district's boundaries.
 Hurd added that a revised district plan would not affect his work in Congress or his hopes of winning a third term in 2018.